-Most of the jewelers provide free cleaning services.
+Most jewelers provide free cleaning services.
 Not only will your jewelry be steam-cleaned, but it will be examined to make sure the prongs are in place and be checked for diamond scratches and loose stones.
-Experts advise that having a professional clean up at least twice a year is a great way to keep your jewelry’s structural integrity and keep it as sparkling as the day you first got it.
+Experts advise that having a professional clean-up at least twice a year is a great way to keep your jewelry’s structural integrity and keep it as sparkling as the day you first got it.

 Use only mild cleaning solutions.